Prime Minister of Canada (1993)

 In January of 1989 Campbell was appointed Minister of State for Indian Affairs and Northern Development.
 In February of 1990 she was appointed Minister of Justice and Attorney General of Canada.
 Then in January of 1993, she was appointed Minister of National Defense and Minister of Veterans´ Affairs.
 She was the first woman to hold the Justice and Defense portfolios and the first woman to be Defense Minister of a NATO country.
 On June 13th, 1993 she was elected Leader of the Progressive Conservative Party of Canada and sworn in as Canada’s first female Prime Minister on June 25th, 1993.
 With the defeat of her government she resigned as Prime Minister on November 4th 1993.
 During her government Campbell participated in major international meetings including the Commonwealth, NATO, the G-7 Summit and the United Nations General Assembly.

-Campbell was Acting President of the Club of Madrid from its founding in 2002 to 2003.
+Campbell is a founding member of the Club of Madrid.
+She was Acting President from its founding in 2002 to 2003.
 She then served as Vice President until January of 2004, when she was named Secretary General.

-Ms. Campbell’s official title is the Right Honourable Kim Campbell, and is often followed by P.C., C.C. and Q.C.
-These denote her membership in the Privy Council of Canada, the Order of Canada and her status as a Queen’s Counsel.
+Ms. Campbell’s official title is the Right Honourable Kim Campbell, and is often followed by P.C., C.C., O.B.C., and Q.C.
+These denote her membership in the Privy Council of Canada, the Order of Canada, the Order of British Columbia [her home province] and her status as a Queen’s Counsel.
 In 2008, Campbell was awarded the Companion of the Order of Canada, which is Canada's highest civilian honor for lifetime achievement, and may be held by only 165 living individuals at one time.